JeremyBYU/polylidar/README.md

   - Add robinhood hashing as direct replacement for std::unorderd_map.
 Polylidar is now 30% faster.
 - [X] Improper triangulation because of floating point inaccuracies
   - Added geometric predicates for those have this issue.
 20% speed reduction.
 - [X] 3D extension improvement.
-If 3D point clouds are denser, close spacing in x,y, than sensor noise there are issues.
-This manifests itself into triangle wall climbing.
+If 3D point clouds are denser than sensor noise there are issues (zThresh [noise] ~= max(triangle_dx, triangle_dy) [density]).
+This manifests itself into triangle wall climbing (merging non connected surfaces)
   - Added additional normThreshMin parameter which if not satisfied will automatically filter triangle.
 ZThresh will no have no effect to prevent this.
+  - Drawback, small holes may appear in your mesh for very dense point clouds (very small triangles).
+Possible ways to resolve on user end:
+    - intelligently downsample to spread out point distribution on plane.
+    - or Buffer outward, then inward extracted polygon by very small amount.
+This will fill in tiny holes.
+  - Example of dense and noisy point clouds that can aid from normThreshMin - Intel Realsense D435.
+  - Example of sensor with **non** noisy and **not** dense point clouds - Single Velodyne scan, (beam spacing removes density in a direction leading to long skinny triangles).
+No need for normThreshMin.